Fashion Hates Brexit: 5 Slogan Tees To Show Your Solidarity

 Vivienne Westwood and Katharine Hamnett, legendary designers and key voices in the industry, have created pieces that reflect their feelings on the vote, from Westwood's Brexit EU flag heels to Hamnett's 'Cancel Brexit' slogan tees.
 And it's not just British designers that have produced merch in support of Britain's place within the European Union – Vetements created a blue star-spangled hoodie last year, too.

-"Considering the above and the industry’s preference to remain, based on all polls pre- and post-referendum, we are supporting the call for The People’s Vote as the preferred current option to minimize the impact to industry based on there being no valid deal on the table," the BFC continued.
+"Considering the above and the industry’s preference to remain, based on all polls pre and post referendum, we are supporting the call for The People’s Vote as the preferred current option to minimise the impact to industry based on there being no valid deal on the table," the BFC continued.
 "We will continue to work with Government and designer businesses to navigate these difficult times and consider all options put forward."

 Since last night's vote made the situation clearer for literally no one, we'll have to sit tight and see what steps the government makes next.
 In the meantime, here are some Brexit-themed pieces to shop because, hey, we should support the British economy while we can folks.